cksystemsteaching/selfie/prospectus.md

 #### Changes in the 1st Revision

-We thank the reviewers for their valuable and insightful comments and feedback!
+We thank the reviewers for their valuable and insightful comments and feedback.
+We tried to address *all* concerns as follows:

 1. Target Audience: We narrowed the target audience to senior high-school and freshman/sophomore college students and recommend the book as textbook for teachers and professors with a background in computer science.